mrsmkl/old-wasm-wiki/Memory-abstraction.md

   bytes32 memory_root;
   bytes32[] merkle_proof;
   function getPc() returns (uint) {
-     require(sha3(pc, reg1, opcode, code_root, memory_root) == state);
+     // If the hash is not correct, we do not yet know what the pc is in the state require(sha3(pc, reg1, opcode, code_root, memory_root) == state);
      return pc;
   }
   function setPc(uint newval) {
      require(sha3(pc, reg1, opcode, code_root, memory_root) == state);
      pc = newval;
-     state = sha3(pc, reg1, opcode, code_root, memory_root);
+     // State has changed, generate new hash state = sha3(pc, reg1, opcode, code_root, memory_root);
   }
   // getRoot, getLeaf and setLeaf are defined in instruction.sol function getMemory(uint pos) returns (uint) {
      require(sha3(pc, reg1, opcode, code_root, memory_root) == state);
-     require(getRoot(merkle_proof, pos) == memory_root);
+     // If the merkle proof is not correct, we do not know what is the memory value in position pos require(getRoot(merkle_proof, pos) == memory_root);
      return uint(getLeaf(merkle_proof, pos));
   }